Internal · scoping map · not client-facing

 Manual today

 e.g. 1 window = 6 vert + 1 horiz terracotta = 7 pcs → 189 windows = 1,323 profiles + 378 corners.
 273 window/door units total.
+Each TC panel has a substructure connecting to the building.

 → Facade.ai